alexcodeberlin/analysis_brazil/README.md

 # Brazil Demographics Data Mapping and Visualization

 This project reads a dataset containing demographic data on Brazilian individuals.
-It prepares the data for analysis and visualization.<br>
+It prepares the data for analysis and visualization.
+The motivation behind this project is to analyze the factors that influence education levels across different regions.
+It focuses between rural and urban areas.
+It aims to identify which job sectors are more attractive for older or younger individuals. <br>
 The following dataset is used https://www.kaggle.com/datasets/patrickgomes/determinants-of-poverty-in-brazil.
 For any further details please check out.
 ## Prerequisites